MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

 If the R runtime is functioning but your script returns errors, we recommend that you try debugging the script in a dedicated R development environment, such as  R Tools for Visual Studio.

-We also recommend that you review and slightly rewrite the script to correct data-type issues that might arise when you move data between R and the database engine.
+We also recommend that you review and slightly rewrite the script to correct any problems with data types that might arise when you move data between R and the database engine.
 For more information, see [R libraries and data types](r/r-libraries-and-data-types.md).

 Additionally, you can use the sqlrutils package to bundle your R script in a format that is more easily consumed as a stored procedure.
 For more information, see:
 * [Generate a stored procedure for R code by using the sqlrutils package](r/generating-an-r-stored-procedure-for-r-code-using-the-sqlrutils-package.md)